 Catching a scammer once doesn’t mean they won’t become a repeat offender.
 Fraudsters can try to trick merchants by changing their name, shipping address, or credit card in the hopes that fraudulent orders will fly under the radar.

-Used by almost a quarter of merchants, blocklists prevent repeat offenders from committing fraud through their websites.
+Used by 32% of merchants, blocklists prevent repeat offenders from committing fraud through their websites.
 It’s a document that contains names, credit card numbers, IP addresses, and shipping addresses known to be a fraud risk.
 Any new orders with information that matches the blocklist are automatically blocked.

 While blocklists can block fraudulent orders before they’re processed, use them with care.
 A legitimate customer might use a credit card previously flagged as fraudulent without realizing.
 Blocking their order without explanation will cause confusion and frustration—two things bound to put them off future purchases once their request to be removed from a blacklist has been approved.

 One person can commit several types of fraud using the same computer.
 Detect those serial fraudsters with IP scoring tools such as SEON or Scamalytics.
 Each detects an IP address that’s been linked to fraud patterns in the past, using signals like:

 - Their location (and whether it matches the country the card is registered in)

 - Whether they’re using a VPN to disguise their true location

 - The type of internet service provider, such as a residential or public connection